EarthByte/pyBacktrack/docs/pybacktrack_paleo_bathymetry.rst

 However, in lieu of explicitly providing the rift start and end ages (as for a 1D well site) each 2D grid point samples the builtin rift start/end age grids.
 Each grid point is also assigned a plate ID (using static polygons) and reconstructed back through time.

-Each grid point has a single lithology (defaults to Shale), with an initial compacted thickness sampled from the total sediment thickness grid at present day that is progressively decompacted back through geological time.
+Each grid point has a single lithology, with an initial compacted thickness sampled from the total sediment thickness grid at present day that is progressively decompacted back through geological time.

+.. note:: The single lithology defaults to ``Average_ocean_floor_sediment`` which is the average of the ocean floor sediment.
+          This differs from the :ref:`base lithology of drill sites <pybacktrack_base_sediment_layer>` where the undrilled portions of drill sites are usually below the
+          Carbonate Compensation Depth (CCD) where shale dominates.
+Note that you can override the default lithology by specifying the ``-b`` command-line option.

 The decompaction progresses incrementally (eg, in 1 Myr intervals) assuming a constant (average) decompacted sedimentation rate over the entire sedimentation period calculated as the fully decompacted initial thickness
 (ie, using surface porosity only) divided by the sedimentation period (from start of rifting for continental crust, and from crustal age for oceanic crust, to present day).
 Loading each reconstructed point’s decompacted thicknesses onto its modelled tectonic subsidence (oceanic or continental) back through time, along with the effects of dynamic topography and sea level models, reveals its history of water depths.